-“She was a strong lady, and whatever happened in the bus she explained word-by-word.
-Because of her dying declaration, we got the case convicted.”
+“She was a strong person, and whatever happened in the bus she explained word-by-word.
+Because of her dying declaration, the perpetrators got convicted.”

 It was a crime which shook the nation.

 Two key investigators out of the 41-member team of Delhi Police officers speak to The Quint about how they cracked the Nirbhaya case and the intense pressure to solve the crime.

 On 9 May 2017, the team who investigated the Nirbhaya case was felicitated by Delhi Police Commissioner Amulya Patnaik.
 Speaking at the event, Patnaik told PTI:

 "Not only did the officers crack it in a record time, they followed it up with collection of scientific evidence, systematic and painstaking work that led to a conviction in the case."

 The team has also said that they will be training their counterparts on how to frame charge sheets in complex rape cases.
 Rajendra Singh recalled how hard it was to conduct an investigation with continuing protests and media scrutiny.